- Adjust your payment process to be client-centric. Offer a variety of tools and payment options to accommodate customer needs.

-Here are a few simple ways to make the payment process easier for clients:
+Here are a few simple ways to make the payment process easier for your customers.

-Ideally, a customer-friendly checkout process should include the ability to pay with the multitude of tools, which may include: gift cards, credit card rewards/loyalty points, major credit and debit cards, electronic checks, virtual currency and mobile payments/wallets.
-Over time, you may gain a sense for the types of tools your customers use the most often, but until you do, payment variety is key to closing the sale.
+A customer-friendly checkout process should include the ability to pay with a multitude of tools, which may include major credit and debit cards, gift cards, credit card rewards or loyalty points, electronic checks, virtual currency, and mobile payments or wallets.
+Over time, you'll gain a sense for the types of tools your customers use the most often, but until you do, payment variety is key to closing the sale.

 If you've ever stepped into an establishment that accepts cash only or mandates a minimum purchase in order to use a credit card, you've experienced payment processes that benefit the business rather than its customers.

 Ease of use also depends on where the customer is during checkout.
-(Is he in transit while making the purchase, does he have access to a credit card, and how much time does he have to complete the purchase?)
-Features like the ability to check out as a guest, log in using social media credentials, and potentially, access previous card information stored in a virtual or mobile wallet can improve the payment experience for hurried customers.
+(Are they in transit while making the purchase?
+Do they have access to a credit card?
+How much time do they have to complete the purchase?)
+Features like the ability to check out as a guest, log in using social media credentials, and potentially access previous card information stored in a virtual or mobile wallet can improve the payment experience for hurried customers.

-Use prefill functionality (like filling in the customer's city and state based on the ZIP code), clear language about what data is required, and eliminate any fields that are not mandatory.
-As the experts at Blue Acorn share, one client was losing 87,000 potential customers—simply because of clunky navigation during the payment process.
+Use prefill functionality (like filling in the customer's city and state based on the ZIP code) and clear language about what data is required, and eliminate any fields that are not mandatory.
+As the experts at Blue Acorn share, one client was losing 87,000 potential customers, simply because of clunky navigation during the payment process.

-Today's customers are looking for nearly instant everything – from site load times to delivery options, to simple checkout and payment systems.
+Today's customers are looking for nearly instant everything – from site load times and delivery options to simple checkout and payment systems.
 Ensuring an easy-to-use payment experience starts with putting your customer top of mind, and acclimating your systems to the way they prefer to browse and pay.